KLD/mem_value/README.md

 ## Introduction

 MemValue simplifies syntax for persistent or stored values like SharedPreferences (or similar packages).
-In addition, it provides a way to store and retrieve values while securing types.
+This addition provides type safety to ensure loading and storing values of the same type.
 Meaning, when you define a MemValue of type int, only an int value will be stored.
 This is useful for ensuring that the value you are retrieving is the type you expect.

 **Important:** You need to provide MemValue with a storage method before using any MemValue.